slub/kitodo-production-docker/kitodo/README.md

 ## Structure

-There are two serveral ways to structure the Compose Project.
+There are two several ways to structure the Compose Project.

 ### Single compose project